 5. Add a powerful shock, like Power Powder Plus or Leslie’s Chlor Brite.
 Follow the directions on the shock for proper dosage amounts.
 Large amounts of algae may require you to add up to three doses of shock over a 36-hour period.
 When using large amounts of shock to kill algae, water may become cloudy.
 This should not be a problem, and the water should clear up after running the filter.

 7. After brushing, vacuum the pool.
-If large amounts of algae are suspended or floating on the surface, it may be a good idea to add a flocculent like Ultra Bright or Alum.
+If large amounts of algae are suspended or floating on the surface, it may be a good idea to add a flocculent like Ultra Bright.
 This will cause the particles to bind together and fall to the bottom so they can be vacuumed easily.

 8. Continue to run the filter until algae is cleared from your pool.
 If algae persists, continue to shock and brush vigorously until the algae is gone.
 You can also bring a water sample into your nearest Leslie’s store for a water test and advice on clearing up your pool.